ShayanHodai/twitter-analysis/README.md

 # twitter-analysis
-The repository contains code to scrape tweets from given account using snscrape module and do sentiment analysis, using hugging face API, on threads and replies to each tweet.
+The repository contains code to scrape tweets from the list of choosen accounts using snscrape module and do sentiment analysis, using hugging face API, on threads and replies to each tweet and build a REST API with 6 endpoints

 1. clone the repository to your local machine: